amplication/docs/docs/getting-started/first-app.md

 In this page, you can see that the creation of the _Project_ entity hasn't been committed.

 1. In the _commit message_ dialog, write a description of the changes you're committing.
 For example: "Added Project Entity and Manager and Admin roles".
 2. Click **Commit Changes**.
 All changes are committed.
-A build of the first version of your app is automatically created!
+A build of the first version of your service is automatically created!

 :::tip
 Use Code View to view and explore the generated code.
 You can see the updated code before it is synced with GitHub or downloaded.
 Click the [View Code](./view-generated-code.md) icon to view the generated code.
 :::

 3. After the build process completes, click the download icon in the _Generate Code_ row to get a .zip file of your app.
 It is now ready to be deployed anywhere you want. 🚀